OpenVisualCloud/SVT-JPEG-XS/README.md

     ```
     cd SVT-JPEG-XS
     ```
-  - Specify a source directory (`builddebug`) to generate a build system for the Debug configuration
+  - Run cmake command, specify a source directory (`builddebug`) to generate a build system for the Debug configuration
     ```
     cmake -S . -B builddebug -DCMAKE_BUILD_TYPE=Debug
     ```
-  - OR .. specify (`buildrelease`) for the Release configuration
+  - OR specify a source directory (`buildrelease`) for the Release configuration
     ```
     cmake -S . -B buildrelease -DCMAKE_BUILD_TYPE=Release
     ```
-  - also you can add any relevant cmake keys you may find necessary for your project
+  - with the above two cmake commands, you can include any relevant additional cmake keys you may find necessary for your project.
-  - build the Debug or Release configuration or both
+  - Build the Debug or Release configuration or both
-  - make -j4 --directory=builddebug
+  - `make -j4 --directory=builddebug`
   - OR
-  - make -j4 --directory=buildrelease
+  - `make -j4 --directory=buildrelease`

 - To test the build, you can run a newly built program, for example
   ```
+        UCRT ~/SVT-JPEG-XS
-  Bin/Release/SvtJpegxsSampleDecoder <filename.jxs>
+  $ Bin/Release/SvtJpegxsSampleDecoder <path/filename.jxs>
   ```

 - __Binaries and libraries location__